RedSpearStudios/discord-bot/README.md

   - N.B.
 Login to the discord the web app on a browser to see server URLs.
   - Set the `EVERYONE_ROLE_ID` & `GUILD_ID` in your environment variables (these are the same value)

+### Prerequisites

+- You will need to have NodeJS & NPM installed on your machine to run this bot.
+- See the 'engines' section of `package.json` for the tested version.

 ### Creating the channels

 - There are two files in the repository you can run with `tsx` to create online player count and fill-a-server channels for your server.

 - Run `npm install`

-- Run `tsx ./channels/player-count/helper.ts`
+- Run `npx tsx ./channels/player-count/helper.ts`
   - The output in the CLI will tell you the channelId.
   - Take this id update the `PLAYER_COUNT_CHANNEL_ID` environment variable.

-- Run `tsc ./channels/fill-a-server/helper.ts`
+- Run `npx tsc ./channels/fill-a-server/helper.ts`
   - The output in the CLI will tell you the channelId.
   - Take this id update the `FILL_A_SERVER_CHANNEL_ID` environment variable.

 - You should see in your server that both channels have been created.

 #### Other required environment variables
-- After this, you should also set the `STEAM_GAME_ID` for your game to get the online player count from the Steam API
+- After this, you should also set the `STEAM_GAME_ID`. for your game to get the online player count from the Steam API.
+  - The gameId in the .example.env is for (Task Force Elite)[https://store.steampowered.com/app/1148810/Task_Force_Elite/].
 - You should also set the `MINIMUM_PLAYER_COUNT_TO_NOTIFY` to the minimum player count you want to be notified about in the `#fill-a-server` channel.

 You should now be ready to run the bot.